 We have selected 100 most outstanding descriptive essay topics most of the school and college tutors expect to see from each student.
-Mind that these are only the examples of the descriptive essay ideas; students can think of their own original topics by replacing some words with more suitable.
+Mind that these are only the examples of the descriptive essay ideas; students can think of their own topics for descriptive essay keeping an eye on the following list.

 Despite there are many topics you might want to describe in detail, it is better to focus on a single person/place/event/object not to lose the point.
-Consider these 100 topics for your argumentative essay.
-A descriptive essay refers to showing than telling; deliver the main idea to your readers through drawing a picture of what you want to say.
+Consider these 100 topics for a descriptive essay:

 - Make a detailed description of your mother (other relatives).